openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 [TBD: `locations` could enable a single authorization server to authorize access to different credential endpoints.
 Might be an architectural option we want to pursue.]

-The following shows an example authorization details object.
+A non-normative example of an `authorization_details` object.

 ```json=
 {